Practical information about Cali, Colombia

 Is Cali safe?

 Cali has a reputation for being one of Colombia’s more dangerous cities, but crime has gone down in recent years.
 Still, it is important to be careful.
 Leave your gold jewelry at home and take as few valuables as possible.
-If you take a cab, have the hotel call one for you or use cabs and never stop a cab on the street.
+If you take a taxi, have the hotel call one for you or use taxi apps and never stop a taxi on the street.
 Later in the evening, be careful in the San Antonio area.
 Don’t go into the poor neighborhoods.
 The city center is good to visit during the day but not after sunset.
 Also watch out on Sundays, when it is a lot quieter downtown.
 At night, avoid the area east of Calle 5 and along the Rio Cali.
 Avoid the dangerous neighborhoods of Aguablanca, Siloé, Los Chorros and Terron Colorado.
 Keep a close eye on motorcycles, as thieves often steal from motorcycles.

 What is the weather like in Cali?